Expedition Skills Seminar - Ruth Glacier

 Mountain lunches are eaten during short breaks throughout the day.
 We continually snack to keep our energy levels up while we climb - lunch begins just after breakfast and ends just before dinner!
 Avoid packing any items that require preparation or hot water.

 The importance of having foods that are genuinely enjoyed cannot be overstated.
 Eating properly is the key to maintaining strength while in the mountains.
-In order to combat the loss of appetite at altitude, we aim to have a variety of foods that stimulate the whole palate, from sweet to sour to salty.
+To combat the loss of appetite at altitude, we aim to have a variety of foods that stimulate the whole palate, from sweet to sour to salty.

 Perishable food items may be purchased at a grocery store en-route to Talkeetna; you should have the bulk of lunch items already purchased and packed.